mattermost/docs/source/mobile/build-custom-mobile-apps.rst

 Building and Distributing Your Own Custom Mattermost Mobile Apps
 ================================================================

 You can build and distribute custom versions of the Mattermost Mobile App.
-Choosing this approach means `you have decided not to use the mobile app Mattermost has made available <https://docs.mattermost.com/mobile/use-prebuilt-mobile-apps.html>`__ through public app stores.
+Choosing this approach means `you've decided not to use the mobile app Mattermost has made available <https://docs.mattermost.com/mobile/use-prebuilt-mobile-apps.html>`__ through public app stores.

 This approach is recommended for: